Rational homotopy type and computability: H-spaces

 Now we would like to show that for some $t$, $(\chi_q^*)^t\alpha=0$, so that we can take $r=q^t$.
 Suppose not, so that $(\chi_q^*)^t\alpha$ is nonzero for every $t$.
 Clearly every element in the sequence

 has order which divides $q$; moreover, since there are finitely many such elements, the sequence eventually cycles.
-Extrapolating this cycle backward gives us a nonzero element of

-which likewise has order dividing $q$.
-Since the cohomology groups of $H[1/q]$ are $\mathbb{Z}[1/q]$-modules, this is a contradiction. \end{proof} Note that this proof does not produce an effective bound on $t$.
+Extrapolating this cycle backward gives us a nonzero element of the inverse limit above, which likewise has order dividing $q$.
+This contradicts the fact that this inverse limit is a $\mathbb{Z}[1/q]$-module. \end{proof} Note that this proof does not produce an effective bound on $t$.
 This prevents our algorithmic approach from yielding results that are as effective as those of Vok\v{r}\'inek in \cite{Vok}.